weynandk/info_threefold/src/docs/whitepapers/true_decentralized_internet_system/true_decentralized_internet_system.md

-## Is Blockchain the holy grail for decentralization? {#is-blockchain-the-holy-grail-for-decentralization}
+## Is Blockchain the holy grail for decentralization?

 ![alt_text](img/chain.png)